-Semifinals and Final Friday, May 17, and Sunday, May 19.
-Grand Valley State University, and Western Michigan
+Semifinals and Final Thursday, May 14, and Saturday, May 16.
+Lindenwood University and the St. Louis Sports

-Sports Commission will serve as co-hosts.
+Commission will serve as co-hosts.

 DATE FORMULA

 Each year the championship semifinals and final are conducted the third full weekend in May (Friday-Sunday).
 First-round and second-round games are held the Friday and Sunday before the championship.